kunalj101/python_intro_hackathon/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:fd3cdcb726
-## Impute missing values of LoanAmount?
+## Imputing missing values of LoanAmount

-There are multiple ways to fill the missing values of continuous variables, you can go with mean, median or estimate values based on other features of the data set.
-Here, to impute missing values of the loan amount, we would go with imputing by mean value (Mean of available values of LoanAmount).
+There are multiple ways to fill the missing values of continuous variables.
+You can replace them with mean, median or estimate values based on other features of the data set.

+For the sake of simplicity, we would impute the missing values of LoanAmount by mean value (Mean of available values of LoanAmount).

 ```{python}
 train['LoanAmount'].fillna(train['LoanAmount'].mean(), inplace=True)
 ```

 *** =instructions